-Austin Tice, an Eagle Scout, former U.S. Marine and freelance journalist, has been missing in the war-torn country in western Asia since Aug.
+Austin Tice, an Eagle Scout, U.S. Marine veteran and freelance journalist, has been missing in the war-torn country in western Asia since Aug.
 14, 2012.

 News about his location or condition has been basically nonexistent.

-Last week marked the second anniversary of his disappearance, and Debra and Marc wrote this letter in The Washington Post sharing memories of their son and speaking with the kind of pride familiar to all parents of Eagle Scouts.
+In 2014, on the second anniversary of Austin Tice’s disappearance, Debra and Marc wrote this letter in The Washington Post sharing memories of their son and speaking with the kind of pride familiar to all parents of Eagle Scouts.

 From your earliest days as an Eagle Scout, a top student, a terrific athlete, and a caring friend and neighbor, we knew you were a special kid.
 When you put your Georgetown Law education on hold to follow your journalistic dreams, we knew you were extraordinary.
 When you did so to help people in one of the most dangerous regions in the world, we knew you were one in a million.

-From what I’ve read and learned about Austin, it’s tough to argue with that sentiment.
+From what I’ve read and learned about Austin Tice, it’s tough to argue with that sentiment.
 He’s a truly remarkable man.

-I was able to reach Marc by email, and he gave me his blessing to go ahead with this blog post.
-He told me his son, who earned the Eagle Scout award as a member of Houston, Texas, Troop 266, is the man he is today because of Scouting.
+I first reached Marc Tice by email in 2014, and he gave me his blessing to go ahead with this blog post.
+He told me his son, who earned the Eagle Scout award as a member of Houston Troop 266, is the man he is today because of Scouting.